istepanov/ISAlertView/README.md

 ![A demo screen](Docs/screen.png)

+## Installation

+There're 2 ways to add ISAlertView to your project:

+### 1. Install with CocoaPods

+Add this to your Podfile:

+    platform :ios, '7.0'
+    pod "ISAlertView"

+then run `pod install`

-## Install
+### 2. Install manually

-As simple as adding the following files to your project:
+Add the following files to your project:

-* CustomIOS7AlertView.h
+* ISAlertView.h
-* CustomIOS7AlertView.m
+* ISAlertView.m

 ## Quick start guide

-1. Create the UIView object `changed`
+1. Create the UIView object

     ```
-    CustomIOS7AlertView *alertView = [[CustomIOS7AlertView alloc] init];
+    ISAlertView *alertView = [[ISAlertView alloc] init];
     ```

 2. Add some custom content to the alert view (optional)